hzchirs/tappay-ruby/README.md

 ## Usage

 You need to setup mode which affects requests sent to sandbox or production server.
-The partner_key and merchant_id are optional, thay could also be specified in request params.
+The partner_key and merchant_id are optional, they could also be specified in request params.

 ```ruby
 # sandbox or production